thoughtspot/thoughtspot.github.io/_end-user/onboarding/intro-onboarding.md

 Onboarding enables users to master the key workflows of ThoughtSpot, and makes them productive and capable users in a very short time.

+## Introduction to Onboarding Users ##

+To include users in the onboarding process, each user profile must include a valid email address; see [Create a user through the interface](#create-user-ui)[tscli onboarding command]({{ site.baseurl }}/admin/users-groups/add-user.html#create-user-ui).

+To configure the email protocols necessary for onboarding, the administrator must also specify the onboarding configuration for the cluster.
+See the reference information for the [tscli onboarding command]({{ site.baseurl }}/reference/tscli-command-ref.html#tscli-onboarding).

+When you create a new user, we recommend that you add them to a user group immediately.
+Configure that user group to use a specific data source, choose up to three initial pinboards, and specify the text of the welcome email.

 ## Prerequisites ##

 - **Valid emails**  All users must have valid emails.
 To load and validate user information (including email addresses) in bulk, we recommend using Active Directory configuration and sync.
 See [Configure LDAP for Active Directory]({{ site.baseurl }}admin/setup/LDAP-config-AD.html).